paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Any reasonably complex `MonoBehaviour` can have quite a few items to display in the inspector.
 Often some items are only valid if another inspector-visible attribute is in a specific state.

 1. Booleans are true to display conditional fields
-2. A string is not empty and not just spaces
+2. A string is not empty
-3. A reference object has been set (game object, prefab, and more)
+3. A reference object contains a value (game object, prefab, and more)

 ```c#
 [SerializeField]private bool enableAll = true; // number and userName visible on true